-The major difference between previous versions, apart from the lower case names, are the renaming of some prefixes, like celerybeat to beat, celeryd to worker, and most of the top level celery settings have been moved into a new task prefix.
+The major difference between previous versions, apart from the lower case names, are the renaming of some prefixes, like celery_beat to beat, celeryd to worker, and most of the top level celery settings have been moved into a new task prefix.

-Celery will still be able to read old configuration files, so there's no rush in moving to the new settings format.
+Note: Celery will still be able to read old configuration files, so there's no rush in moving to the new settings format.
+Furthermore, we provide the celery upgrade command that should handle plenty of cases (including Django).